 Watch and Learn

 You may not enjoy watching ping pong as much as playing it, but observing the pros has its benefits.
 Don’t just watch the game; keep your eyes on the players’ feet, their stroke motions, and their footwork.
-This will help your creativity and give you a good model for your own technique.
+It will help your creativity and give you a good model for your technique.

 The Game within the Game

 Don’t underestimate the importance of mental toughness.
 Be sure to test your opponent’s mental mettle by giving them a good stare down before each of your serves and between points.
-You’ll never know if can get in your opponent’s head unless you try.
+You’ll never know if you can get in your opponent’s head unless you try.

 Most importantly, don’t let unforced errors get you down.
 Catch your breath; it will help you regain your focus.
 Each serve is an opportunity, a new point to be won.